elsiormoreira/tutorial/git_tutorial.md

 ## SETUP GIT BASH WORK DIRECTORY
-Acessar o link a seguir para configurar a pasta de trabalho padrão que será exibida no prompt do git bash quando a janela de trabalho for aberta.
+Access the link below to folowup a step by step tutorial to configure your git bash work directory for a standard open folder every time you start to sue git bash.

 * https://stackoverflow.com/questions/53606099/how-to-set-the-startup-directory-in-git-bash